ARMmbed/mbed-os-tools/README.md

 **Default:** `False`.

-Mbed LS will assign a unique name to each platform if this is set to `True`.
+Mbed LS assigns a unique name to each platform if this is set to `True`.
 The unique name takes the form of `K64F[0]`, where the number between the brackets is an incrementing value.
 This name is accessible through the dictionary member `platform_unique_name` in the returned platform data.

 #### `read_details_txt`

 **Default:** `False`

-Mbed LS will pull more data from the files ystem on each device if this is set to `True`.
-It can provide useful management data, but also takes more time to execute.
+Mbed LS pulls more data from the file system on each device if this is set to `True`.
+It can provide useful management data but also takes more time to execute.

 ## `mbeds.mock_manufacture_id(...)`